 In 2015’s Long Time Gone, meanwhile, Beaumont witnesses a Seattle rarity.
 “For nine months a year, the mountains around Seattle are mostly invisible,” he says.
 “Hidden by cloud cover, they sit there minding their own business, but when the ‘mountains are out,’ as we say around here, and Mount Rainer emerges in all its snow-clad splendor, trouble is bound to follow.
 Unwary drivers, entranced by the unaccustomed view, slam into fenders of the cars in front of them, and traffic comes to a dead stop.”

-In addition to the Space Needle, Pike Place, and Mount Rainer, there is another element of Seattle that regularly appear within the J.P.
+In addition to the Space Needle, Pike Place, and Mount Rainer, there is another characteristic of Seattle that regularly appear within the J.P.
 Beaumont novels and is even more synonymous with the Emerald City.
 “When the coffeepot – an engineering marvel straight out of Starbucks – beeped quietly to let me know it was done, I went into the kitchen and poured most of the pot into our two hefty stainless-steel traveling mugs,” Beaumont explains in 2011’s Betrayal of Trust.
 “This is Seattle.
 We don’t go anywhere or do anything without sufficient amounts of coffee plugged into the system.”

 Anthony Letizia